rekhaDevs/samagragovernance.in/src/pages/careers/index.md

       in-person interview does not exceed 10 days.
     question: 6.
 How long does the selection process take?
   - answer: >-
-      Email the concept note to careers@samagragovernance.in within the one hour time provided to write the concept note.
-    question: >-
-      7. I am unable to submit the concept note via the online form.
-What should I do?
-  - answer: >-
       No, any expenses incurred by the candidate as a part of the process will be borne by the candidate himself/herself.
-    question: 8.
+    question: 7.
 Will Samagra bear travel costs to Delhi for my in-person interview?
   - answer: 'Currently, Samagra does not hire interns.'
     question: >-
-      9. I have not yet graduated, can I apply to a summer internship at Samagra?
+      8. I have not yet graduated, can I apply to a summer internship at Samagra?
   - answer: >-
       Your compensation depends on multiple factors such as past experience,